| About the Journal

 All manuscripts (but see the exceptions below) are reviewed by two or more independent (“blind”) assessors.
 There are three sequential steps in the review process.

-First, an initial quick review of the submitted manuscript is made by the Editor or his nominated representative (generally the Executive Editor) and decision made regarding the necessity and appropriateness for the detailed peer review process.
+First, an initial quick review of the submitted manuscript is made by the Editor or his nominated representative (generally the Editor-in-Chief) and decision made regarding the necessity and appropriateness for the detailed peer review process.
 If found unsuitable for the Journal, the authors are usually intimated about this within one week of submission with a brief note on the grounds for non-suitability of the submission, so that they may not lose time in the review process and start seeking a more suitable home for their work.

 Second, once the submission has been found suitable ‘in principle’ for detailed evaluation, it is passed through a Checklist for format and style.
 This checklist helps to spot areas where corrections or improvements are required before the article can be submitted for detailed evaluation.
 This process is also usually completed within a week.
 The authors are advised to rectify and re-submit in case of substantive deficiencies in formatting and style.

 Finally, following the successful completion of the two previous steps, the article is sent to two (occasionally three, in case of a ‘tie’) independent assessors (after anonymizing the article to the fullest extent possible) for a detailed content-focused peer review process.
 We aim to typically complete this process in 4-6 weeks, though it might take longer.
 All in all, our aim is to conclude the entire review process in 2-3 months’ time.
 This detailed review process as mentioned above is not applicable for certain types of submissions that include “Invited Matter” (Commentaries, Perspectives/Viewpoints, Debates, etc. but not invited reviews which are reviewed as above), “Letters to the Editor”, “Book Reviews” and “Film Reviews.”
-In these cases the Editor can take a quick decision and provide a feedback directly.
+In these cases, the Editor can take a quick decision and provide a feedback directly.
 However, even if accepted, all submissions are screened for formatting and style by using the Checklist mentioned above.

 | Clinical trial registry